MahuwaPaul/TripDuration-Optimization/README.md

 4. xgboost
 5. matplotlib

-Our coding was done in an online environment Collaboratory or “Colab” which is a free Jupyter Notebook environment that runs entirely in the cloud.
+Our coding was done in an online environment Colaboratory or “Colab” which is a free Jupyter Notebook environment that runs entirely in the cloud.
 In “Colab” the Jupyter Notebook, the above requirements already privided so we don't need to install anything separately.
 # Dataset
 The NYC Taxi and Limousine Commission Trip Record data used in the project, which can be accessed at this URL: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page.
 The dataset has 11 attributes with 1.5 million trip records in the year 2016.
 # Data Visualization